Planning Tab, Planning Pane and Grid

 When you select a sheet from the Planning pane, the sheet columns, rows, formulas and data load into the grid to the right of the pane.

 While updating the cells of the grid, be mindful of where you are adding data.
-The data you update within the Adaptive grid can be submitted to Adaptive.
-The data you enter or update in the Excel grid, the areas outside the data loaded from Adaptive, are not submitted to Adaptive.
+The data you update within the Adaptive Insights grid can be submitted to Adaptive Insights.
+The data you enter or update in the Excel grid, the areas outside the data loaded from Adaptive Insights, are not submitted to Adaptive Insights.

-Updates you make outside of the Adaptive grid cannot be submitted and saved to Adaptive.
+Updates you make outside of the Adaptive Insights grid cannot be submitted and saved to the cloud.

-1 Adaptive grid: Changes made here are synched to the Adaptive Sheets on the Adaptive server.
+1 Adaptive Insights grid: Changes made here are synched to the online sheets:

-When you right-click on cells within the Adaptive grid, click Adaptive from the menu to view and choose context-specific actions.
+When you right-click on cells within the Adaptive Insights grid, click Adaptive Insights from the menu to view and choose context-specific actions.

-2 Excel grid: Data here is outside the parameters of the Adaptive sheet.
-Changes made here can be saved in Excel but will not be synched to the Adaptive Sheet on the Adaptive Server.
+2 Excel grid: Data here is outside the parameters of the Adaptive Insights sheet.
+Changes made here can be saved in Excel but will not be synched to the online sheet.

 When you right-click on the Excel grid, you'll see all the options you normally see when using Excel.

-Learn more about how Excel and Adaptive functions in Excel Interface for Planning.
+Learn more about how Excel and Adaptive Insights functions in Excel Interface for Planning.